barikuz/ev-charging-security-project-g9/230541106_EnisUZUN/ev-anomaly-sim/README.md

 # ⚡ EV Charging Anomaly Simulator

-A complete, runnable simulation of **"Repeated Current Fluctuation During Charging"** anomaly in Electric Vehicle charging stations.
+A complete, runnable simulation of **"Repeated Current Fluctuation During Charging"** anomaly in Electric Vehicle charging stations with **🧠 MemoryBank** - a persistent memory system for event logging and anomaly learning.

 ## 🎯 Overview